patternfly/patternfly/src/site/pages/upgrade-guide.md

 ## Configure your project

-1. Navigate to the patternfly-next package you just installed and find the PatternFly 4 CSS stylesheet, `patternfly.css`.
+1. Navigate to the @patternfly/patternfly package you just installed and find the PatternFly 4 CSS stylesheet, `patternfly.css`.
 This file contains all of the updated PatternFly 4 styles.
 2. Copy `patternfly.css` to your project's CSS directory.
 3. In your HTML file, add the following line to the bottom of your list of CSS files to link to your new stylesheet: